 Outlook lets you subscribe to external calendars using ICS (iCalendar) URLs.
-Whether it’s a shared team calendar, holiday schedule, or availability feed, this guide shows you how to add it in both Outlook web and desktop.
+If you want to add a team calendar, holiday schedule, or someone’s availability to your calendar, this guide covers how to do it in both Outlook web and desktop.

 What is an ICS URL?

 ICS is a standard calendar format.
-When someone shares a calendar via a URL (often starting with webcal:// or https://), it’s an ICS feed that you can subscribe to in Outlook.
+When someone shares a calendar via a URL (usually webcal:// or https://), you can subscribe to it in Outlook.

-- Read-only — you can view events but can’t edit them from Outlook
+- Read-only — you can see events but can’t edit them

-- One-way sync — events flow from the source to your calendar
+- One-way — events flow from the source to your calendar only

-- Slow refresh — Outlook checks for updates every 12–24 hours
+- Slow refresh — Outlook checks every 12–24 hours

 Common ICS sources: